-True to its mission to advocate for rare diseases as an international public health priority, Rare Diseases International will represent the global rare disease patient community on board the new NGO Committee for Rare Diseases, established under the umbrella of the Conference of NGOs with Consultative Status to the United Nations Economic and Social Council (CoNGO).
+True to its mission to advocate for rare diseases as an international public health priority, Rare Diseases International (RDI) represents the global rare disease patient community on the boardof the NGO Committee for Rare Diseases, established under the umbrella of the Conference of NGOs in Consultative Status with the United Nations (CoNGO).

 The NGO Committee for Rare Diseases was initiated by the Ågrenska Foundation and EURORDIS-Rare Diseases Europe, with a view to bringing greater political recognition to the challenges of rare diseases at the global level, and in particular, within the United Nations system.
 Its formation was approved by a vote of CoNGO member organisations in April 2014 and its inception meeting as a Substantive Committee within CoNGO took place in October 2015.
 In cooperation with RDI, the formal inauguration of the Committee took place on 11 November 2016 at the UN headquarters in New York (Report available here).

 Rare Diseases International was a co-organiser of the 2nd High Level Event of the NGO Committee for Rare Diseases which took place on 21 February 2019 at the UN Headquarters in New York.
 The meeting took the form of an all-day roundtable bringing together around 100 participants from the international NGO community, UN agencies and national governments, academic and research institutions as well as the private sector.
 More information on this event can be found here.